You can use the Docker image

 After you sign in, you'll see an empty dashboard if you haven't yet deployed any processes:

-If you have deployed processes or created process instances, you'll see them on your dashboard:
+If you have deployed processes or created process instances, you'll see those on your dashboard: